NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1AnalysisLoader.md

 ---

-title: "Rivet::AnalysisLoader"
+title: 'class Rivet::AnalysisLoader'
-summary: "Internal class which loads and registers analyses from plugin libs. "
+description: "Internal class which loads and registers analyses from plugin libs. "

 ---